05 May 2026

 A rational emission control strategy

-The first set of amendment proposals submitted to the IMO covered the definition of a rational emission control strategy (RECS) and how that was to be demonstrated as part of the ship’s engine NOx certification process.
+The first set of amendment proposals submitted to the IMO, in which IMarEST was heavily involved, covered the definition of a rational emission control strategy (RECS) and how that was to be demonstrated as part of an engine’s NOx certification process.
 In essence, this ensures that an engine’s emissions during testing reflect how it behaves in real life across the whole of its operating range.

 The rise of electronically controlled engines created new possibilities for non-linear and selectable adjustments that can fundamentally and readily change how an engine behaves at different speeds and loads.
 This is a big difference from older engines, which used fixed profile mechanical parts, such as camshafts, to control how they operated, greatly limiting how much they could vary in terms of NOx performance.

 The amendments to address this challenge were adopted and will come into force between 2028 and 2030.
-The NTC will now require that operators declare their allowable operating envelope - the range of speed and power the engine is designed for - when they are above a 25% load.
-Within that zone the maximum permitted NOx emissions are set.
+The NTC will now require that engine builders to declare the allowable operating envelope - the range of speed and power the engine is designed for - above a 25% load.
+Within the whole of that zone the maximum permitted NOx emissions are set.

 Within an engine operating profile there are a combination of settings that affect NOx emissions.
 These include fuel injection timing and inlet/exhaust valve timing.

-In mechanically controlled engines, these settings are largely fixed by engine timing chains, cam lobe profiles and are difficult to change once the engine is in service.
-This is not the case for fully electronically controlled engines, where the settings can be adjusted and optimised for different operating conditions with hardly any constraints, making it harder to regulate for NOx.
+In mechanically controlled engines, these settings are largely fixed by engine timing arrangements and cam lobe profiles and hence are difficult to change once the engine is in service.
+This is not the case for fully electronically controlled engines, where the settings can be optimised for different operating conditions, and with it being readily possible to switch between different operating profiles making it harder to regulate for NOx.

-To address this, a ‘composite test’ cycle is used.
+To address this, a ‘composite test’ cycle approach has been created.
 This approach takes the highest NOx emission value at each test point across all operating profiles and uses these values to determine the certified NOx emission level.

 Non-Carbon fuels